lextm/jekyll-theme-chirpy/_posts/2024/2024-3-30-running-django-web-apps-on-iis-with-httpplatformhandler.md

 ## Troubleshooting

-Well if you hit any error instead of the JSON response, please refer to [my old post]({% post_url 2022/2022-7-10-running-flask-web-apps-on-iis-with-httpplatformhandler %}) for troubleshooting tips.
+Well if you hit any error instead of the default page, please refer to [my old post]({% post_url 2022/2022-7-10-running-flask-web-apps-on-iis-with-httpplatformhandler %}) for troubleshooting tips.

+If you move on to add static files and more to your Django project, you will see how smooth the experience is.

 ### Django on IIS Express